UNIVERSE-DAO/UNIVERSE/docs/- Backup Naming Guide.md

+Got you — let’s **simplify** the layout for clarity and calmness, keeping it clean and minimal for your docs.
+No excessive backticks, just readable structure you can scan or copy from easily.

+Here’s your refined version of the **UNIVERSE Backup Naming Guide**:

+---

 # 🗂 UNIVERSE Backup Naming Guide

-This guide defines how to name and track backup versions of the UNIVERSE repository — whether snapshots, full `.git` mirrors, or remote shadow clones.
+Naming patterns for backup snapshots, full `.git` mirrors, and remote shadows.

 ---